 snap run telegram-desktop

 Keeping Telegram updated ensures you have the latest security patches and features.
-The update method depends on how you installed the application.
+The update command depends on your installation method.

 Flatpak applications typically update automatically when you log in.
-However, you can manually check for and apply updates with:
+To manually check for and apply updates:

 flatpak update